gloriapul/hobbysprout/README.md

-# DayPlanner
+# HobbySprout
-A simple day planner.
-This implementation focuses on the core concept of organizing activities for a single day with both manual and AI-assisted scheduling.
+A hobby motivation tool.
+This implementation focuses on the core concept of breaking down one's hobbies into smaller and more manageable tasks.

-## Concept: DayPlanner
+## Concept: HobbySprout

 **Purpose**: Help you organize activities for a single day
 **Principle**: You can add activities one at a time, assign them to times, and then observe the completed schedule